DarkWeBareBears69/The-Last-King-Of-Hyrule-TheXTech-Repack/README.md

 - [x] The star in the HUD is now replaced with a triforce.
 - [x] Change the map interface background
 - [x] Fix the bug in the Manhandla boss by nerfing it.
-- [ ] Fix the door in the Dark Gate cutscene.
 - [ ] Change the homepage in the title screen.
 - [ ] Change the coin sound in the disclaimer screen with a rupee sound, like in the Link To The Past game.
 - [ ] Change the warping sound in the map